The Principia Rewrite

 We also want to create a subway-style map of Principia that allows one to click a theorem and see where it is used, what is used to prove it, and so on.
 One will be able to survey the text of Principia for the first time.
 So we are also marking up Principia’s theorems and proof sketches, and the Coq

-ones, in XML
+ones, in a Neo4j

 The Principia Rewrite project has a GitHub repository.
 Regular updates and the source code are made available there.
 Project milestones will be announced below.